Skip to main content

 Licensing (user documentation)

-Steps to publish the Marketplace app using Creatio Marketplace Console
+Steps to publish the Marketplace listing using Creatio Marketplace Console

 Requirements for Marketplace listing resources